Hong Kong Fact Sheet - The Police

 One Deputy Commissioner supervises all operational matters and one is responsible for the direction and co- ordination of the management of the Force, including personnel, training and management services.
 The third one is tasked with safeguarding national security.

 The Force Headquarters is made up of six departments: Operations; Crime and Security; Personnel and Training; Management Services; Finance, Administration and Planning; and National Security.
 For daily policing, the whole Hong Kong territory is delineated into six Police Regions, namely Hong Kong Island, Kowloon East, Kowloon West, New Territories North, New Territories South and Marine.
 Respective Regional Headquarters comprise different Formations including criminal investigation, operations, administration and traffic (except Marine Region).
 Each Region also consists of several Districts where District Commanders are responsible for overseeing local policing issues.
-For law and order in the railway system, which runs across the territory, is vested with the Railway District under the command of Kowloon East Region.
+To improve operation efficiency and anti-terrorism effort in the railway system, five land regions take over the daily policing of railway police starting in June 2024, while the railway headquarters subsequently comes under the command of the Operations Wing.

 Operations: The Operations Department, comprising Operations Wing, Support Wing, Public Relations (PR) Wing and six Police Regions, is responsible for different operational matters.

-Operations Wing is the Force policy holder of various operational issues including counter-terrorism, internal security, boundary security, bomb disposal, management of major events/ incidents, etc.
+Operations Wing is the Force policy holder of various operational issues including counter-terrorism and major incidents, internal security,tactical policies and training, boundary security, bomb disposal, management of major events, etc.

 For Police Tactical Unit (PTU), the Force has a total of seven established companies and two training companies, providing essential manpower to perform crowd management duties during major events and respond to any emergency, alongside performing daily anti-crime operations and management of public events in Regions.
 PTU companies would also join with other units to form the Regional Response Contingents to provide rapid and effective response to major operations, large-scale public disorder situation and other emergencies.
 The PTU Headquarters is responsible for providing training on internal security, crowd management, major incident handling, etc., within the Force.